adimiko/TransactionalBox/README.md

 - [x] Get messages from outbox and add them to transport
 - [x] Get a message from transport and add them to the inbox
 - [x] Get a message from inbox and process it
-- [ ] Get messages from inbox and process them

 #### Storage
 - [x] InMemory (Default)